outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - function structures like 'useful input-output sequences' & 'core functions'
       - change components like 'vertex variables' and 'adjacence'
       - common/useful structures like 'maps between interfaces'

+    - the relevant structures for a problem (like related problem types & structures of those related problem types) should be generated & applied until understanding is reached
+      - at this point, a neural net can solve problems like:
+        - why is the user using a neural net to solve this problem
+          - example:
+            - why is the user using an AI to solve a problem of differentiating cat/dog photos, if the photos are very clearly separable, meaning the problem doesnt require AI
+            - bc the process of using AI is solving a different problem for the user than sorting cat/dog photos, such as different outputs of an AI model, like:
+              - time usage: looking busy at work
+              - authority: using AI as a source of truth/authority ('the AI said it was true so it must be true')
+            - by knowing about system & related system components like 'usage' and 'context' and 'agent', as well as other related interface concepts like 'intent', the AI can infer that AI model outputs (given a definition of AI models) might be the intent of the user
+            - alternatively, by knowing that sometimes a problem type of 'different origin/target (like a different cause/reason/intent) is more relevant than the direct/stated origin/target' applies to a context, it can infer that the user has a different origin/target (like a different output of the AI than the AI model itself, or the completion of the task)

     - with regard to using the structure of a filter network as a filter for useful info contributing to a function, other info & info formats are useful & derivable which can be derived with faster means (definitions, bases, subsets, concepts, error types, intents, opposite structures, efficiencies, alternatives)